BTI-US/Lotso-Dev/README.md

 Click [here](https://docs.walletconnect.com/web3modal/javascript/about) to learn more about how to use the WalletConnect API for JavaScripts.

-## Infura API Usage

-Click [here](https://infura.io/docs) to learn more about Infura API.

-Click [here](https://infura.io/docs/gettingStarted/chooseaNetwork) to choose a network for Infura API.

 ## Network for Our Blockchain

 We are using the Base Mainnet network for our blockchain.